koenbollen/node-fileinput/README.md

 =========

 A class and functions to quickly write a loop over standard input or a list of files.
-Heavilly inspired by the fileinput module of Python.
+Heavilly inspired by the [fileinput][py-fileinput] module of Python.

 Installation